Digital Accessibility: Learn How

 Here are a few we recommend:

-If you are interested in learning how to create documents that are accessible, consider signing up for the Deque Document Accessibility Course.
+This is a very in-depth course and if you are interested in a deeper dive, consider signing up for the Deque Document Accessibility Course.
 Only Swarthmore employees and students are eligible, and you need to apply to take this course.
 There are two primary application periods—June and December–but you can apply anytime.
 If you apply in June and are accepted, you will have one year to complete the course.
 If you apply in December, you will have 6 months to complete the course.

 The course covers the following topics in depth: